ZiningZhu/Interpretable-NLP/slides/7_dataset.md

     For (x,y) in D:
         Sample another x' from D
         x_R := argmin_z ||g_R(z) - g_R(x)||_2  # where each component of z is binary.
+        # Solved with normalized gradient descent starting from x'
         Add (x_R, y) to the D_R set
     Return D_R